Galapagos Yacht Charters and Catamarans

 UNESCO declared the Galapagos Islands a World Heritage Site in 1975, and a Biosphere Reserve in 1985.

 The archipelago and surrounding waters are also protected as a national park, marine reserve, and whale sanctuary.

 Galapagos Leisure Activities

-Under the supervision of licensed naturalist guides, visitors to the Galapagos can enjoy leisure activities including, but not limited to:
+Under the supervision of licensed naturalist guides, passengers on a Galapagos luxury cruise can enjoy leisure activities including, but not limited to:

 - Stand Up Paddle Boarding

 - Wildlife Watching